 Daily Office Hours

 Young scholars will have access to faculty on a daily basis, Sunday through Thursday, for help on digital learning content.
-However, educators can individualize each scholars’ learning based on challenges they may face.
+However, educators can individualize each scholars’ learning based on successes and challenges they may face.

 Our educators provide workshops one to three times a week for young scholars to have live sessions on topics they may want additional support in during a virtual classroom session with their peers.